rubenpp7/divewatchr/README.md

 ```
 Visualize then your `.html` file in a Web browser to explore your data.

-As a matter of example you can access my own Divewatchr report here (<i>feel free to explore each tab and click and hover over the dive points of the interactive map to find more information about each dive</i>):
+As a matter of example you can access my own Divewatchr report <a href="https://rubenpp7.github.io/" target="_blank">here</a>
-<a href="https://rubenpp7.github.io/" target="_blank">https://rubenpp7.github.io/</a> <i> open it in a new tab </i>
+(<i>feel free to explore each tab and click and hover over the dive points of the interactive map to find more information about each dive</i>)

 <br/><br/>